 - Power-up your Hiberband device, keep the WKUP pin high, and keep RESET low.

-- From the directory to which the files have been extracted, run the "hiber-faker" executable (.exe) or binary by double-clicking it or executing in a terminal on Linux (sudo ./hiber-faker)
+- From the directory to which the files have been extracted, run the "hiber-faker" executable (.exe) or binary by double-clicking it or executing in a terminal on Linux (./hiber-faker with proper privileges)

 - Wait for the terminal window to end with '-- UART -- Reading port'